Yellow-footed antechinus

 The yellow-footed antechinus (Antechinus flavipes), also known as the mardo, is a shrew-like marsupial found in Australia.
 One notable feature of the species is its sexual behavior.
-The male yellow-footed antechinus engages in such frenzied mating that its immune system becomes compromised, resulting in stress related death before it is one year old.
+The male yellow-footed antechinus engages in such frenzied mating that its immune system becomes compromised, resulting in stress–related death before it is one year old.

 Taxonomy

 The yellow-footed antechinus was described in 1838 by George Robert Waterhouse, referring to a specimen that was collected north of the Hunter River in New South Wales.
-The author tentatively placed the new species with the genus Phascogale, recognising the similar dentition by reference to a description but without a skull for a closer comparison.
-The specific epithet flavipes means yellow-footed.
+The author tentatively placed the new species with the genus Phascogale, based on similar dentition by reference to a description but without a skull for a closer comparison.
+The specific epithet flavipes means "yellow-footed."
 The species has occasionally been combined with the Antechinus stuartii (brown antechinus).

 A member of the family Dasyuridae, the yellow-footed antechinus is the most widespread of all the members of its genus, Antechinus.

 Three subspecies of the yellow-footed antechinus are recognised: